lsst-dm/jenkins-dm-jobs/seeds/README.md

 ## Upgrading the Helm Chart

-Once the Jenkins version, JDK version and plugin versions are all updated in the helm chart, you can run `helm upgrade` on the release:
+Once the Jenkins version, JDK version, and plugin versions are all updated in the helm chart, you can run `helm upgrade` on the release:
 `helm upgrade <release> -n namespace <chart> -f <filename>` For the current production, this will be: